rumpkernel/rumprun-packages/README.md

 request anyway; we will mark the pull request as `maintainer wanted`, and if someone who needs the software comes along and is willing to be maintainer, they potentially do not have to start from scratch.

+__When creating new packages, renaming or removing existing packages,__ please update `.travis.yml` to reflect your changes, and `.travis-install.sh` if your package has any build dependencies not installed in the Travis CI environment we use (`dist: trusty`).

 If something is unclear, see existing packages for examples or ask on the [mailing list or on irc](http://wiki.rumpkernel.org/Info:-Community).